5m22s v1.29.2

 -1.
 Install the Tigera operator and custom resource definitions.

-+The Whisker web console deploys automatically, but it is not accessible from outside the cluster.
++The Whisker web console deploys automatically, but it is not accessible from outside the cluster by default.

 +To view the web console, you need to allow access.